Kamaʻehuakanaloa Seamount: Geology

 Until 1970, Kamaʻehuakanaloa was thought to be an inactive volcano that had been transported to its current location by sea-floor spreading.
-The seafloor under Hawaii is 80–100 million years old and was created at the East Pacific Rise, an oceanic spreading center where new sea floor forms from magma that erupts from the mantle.
+The seafloor under Hawaii is 80–100 million years old and was produced at the East Pacific Rise, an oceanic spreading center where new sea floor forms from magma that erupts from the mantle.
 New oceanic crust moves away from the spreading center.
 Over a period of 80–100 million years, the sea floor under Hawaii moved from the East Pacific Rise to its present location 6000 km west, carrying ancient seamounts with it.
 When scientists investigated a series of earthquakes off Hawaii in 1970, they discovered that Kamaʻehuakanaloa was an active member of the Hawaiian–Emperor seamount chain.

 Kamaʻehuakanaloa is built on the seafloor with a slope of about five degrees.
 Its northern base on the flank of Mauna Loa is 1900 m below sea level, but its southern base is a more substantial 4755 m below the surface.
 Thus, the summit is 931 m above the seafloor as measured from the base of its north flank, but 3786 m high when measured from the base of its southern flank.
 Kamaʻehuakanaloa is following the pattern of development that is characteristic of all Hawaiian volcanoes.
 Geochemical evidence from Kamaʻehuakanaloa's lavas indicates that Kamaʻehuakanaloa is in transition between the preshield and shield volcano stage, providing valuable clues to the early development of Hawaiian volcanoes.
 In the preshield stage, Hawaiian volcanoes have steeper sides and a lower level of activity, producing an alkali basalt lava.
-Continued volcanism is expected to eventually create an island at Kamaʻehuakanaloa.
-Kamaʻehuakanaloa experiences frequent landslides; the growth of the volcano has destabilized its slopes, and extensive areas of debris inhabit the steep southeastern face.
+Continued volcanism is expected to eventually give birth to an island at Kamaʻehuakanaloa.
+It experiences frequent landslides; the growth of the volcano has destabilized its slopes, and extensive areas of debris inhabit the steep southeastern face.
 Similar deposits from other Hawaiian volcanoes indicate that landslide debris is an important product of the early development of Hawaiian volcanoes.
 Kamaʻehuakanaloa is predicted to rise above the surface in 10,000 to 100,000 years.